AndreaGuarracino/chain2paf/README.md

 ## usage

-With alignments in `aln.chain`, we would convert it into a PAF format file using this call:
+With alignments in `data/hg18ToHg19.over.chain`, we would convert it into a PAF format file using this call:

 ```
-chain2paf -i aln.chain > aln.paf
+chain2paf -i data/hg18ToHg19.over.chain > hg18ToHg19.over.chain.paf
 ```